Pros / It has a full array of outlets to accommodate almost all your power needs.

 The best safety feature is the ground-fault circuit interrupter (GFCI) protection for the outlets.
-All the best generators have circuit breakers to protect the generator and your appliances from overloads, but few also have GFCI protection.
 GFCI is a type of circuit breaker that measures the alternating current going back and forth between the generator and the powered appliances.
-If the returning current diminishes, then that means the current has found an alternate path to the earth, which puts you at risk for electrocution.
+If the returning current diminishes, that means the current has found an alternate path to the earth, which puts you at risk for electrocution.
 When this occurs, the GFCI shuts off the power.

 Another good safety feature is the low-oil shutdown – a sensor that shuts down the engine when the oil levels are too low.
 It's important because it saves the generator from damage, so you'll still have a reliable source of power during an outage.

-The operating noise is 74.1dB, which is average.
+The operating noise is 74.1 dB, which is average.
 It's not overwhelmingly loud, but it's also not so quiet that you can carry conversations near it.
-For comparison, the best gas generators operate at 71dB, which is about the volume of a vacuum.
+For comparison, the best gas generators operate at 71 dB, which is about the volume of a vacuum.
 The inverter generators in the Yamaha EF series are much quieter, but that convenience comes at a much higher price.
-Also, the muffler is equipped with a spark arrestor to catch any sparks exiting the engine.
-This is a requirement if you want to use it while camping in national parks and most state parks, where forest fires are always a concern.

-The Yamaha EF5500DE has comprehensive control panel features.
-Like most portable generators, it has four household outlets, but it also has two 120/240-volt outlets, though only one is a twist-locking outlet – an outlet that locks the plug in place so that it doesn't disconnect from the generator from vibrations or movement.
-Unlike most portable generators, it has a voltage selector switch that allows you to isolate the required voltage for your use.
+This Yamaha generator has comprehensive control panel features.
+It has four household outlets and two 120/240-volt outlets, though only one is a twist-locking outlet.
+It has a voltage selector switch that allows you to isolate the required voltage for your use.
 For example, if you're only using the household outlets, you can switch the generator to 120 volts only.
 This produces a more accurate electrical current that's less likely to damage your appliances.